 Should I Purchase?

-The Blueskysea B2W is the best bang for your buck rideshare camera available today.
+The Blueskysea B2W is a good value for a rideshare camera.
 While the form factor may not be ideal for everyone, the good video quality, rotating lenses, IR cut filter, WiFi and reasonable price under $150 makes it a good value.

 See what other owners have to say on our Blueskysea B2W forum.